perlwasm/talk-perlcic-2020/index.md

 Why Wasm, and not JavaScript?
 Well for CPU bound tasks it is much faster, and approaches the speed of natively compiled code.
 For another reason, you can develop your web application in a mature compiled language like Rust or C ....
-Finally, like JavaScript, WebAssembly lets you sandbox part of your application, so that you won't accdientally (or intentionally) take down the end user's system.
-Also WebAssembly modules are easy to intropsect, since the WebAssembly runtime has to know it a lot of detail exactly what gets passed between the guest and host environment in order to keep things safe.
+Finally, like JavaScript, WebAssembly lets you sandbox part of your application, so that you won't accdientally (or intentionally in the case of malicious intent) take down the end user's system.
+Also WebAssembly modules are easy to intropsect, since the WebAssembly runtime has to know all the detail of exactly what gets passed between the guest and host environment in order to keep things safe.

 ---